HuMoN-Research-Lab/freemocap_slackline_project/docs/lit_review_notes/Slackline Literature Survey.md

 Paoletti, P., and L. Mahadevan.
 “Balancing on Tightropes and Slacklines.” _Journal of The Royal Society Interface_ 9, no. 74 (April 18, 2012): 2097–2108. [https://doi.org/10.1098/rsif.2012.0077](https://doi.org/10.1098/rsif.2012.0077).
 - Formulates a minimal model and develops a control strategy for it.
 However, it does not compare the control strategy to physiological movements (see Vallery, Neumann)

+Gabel, Charles Philip, Bernard Guy, Hamid Reza Mokhtarinia, and Markus Melloh.
+“Slacklining: A Narrative Review on the Origins, Neuromechanical Models and Therapeutic Use.” _World Journal of Orthopedics_ 12, no. 6 (June 18, 2021): 360–75. [https://doi.org/10.5312/wjo.v12.i6.360](https://doi.org/10.5312/wjo.v12.i6.360).
+- Behavior based control. model with a lot of background

 ## Slacklining Balance Strategies

 Vallery, Heike, and Julia Neumann.
 “Balancing on Slacklines: Modeling and Empirical Evaluation,” 2013.